 (1) Choose an image that does not have any transparency in it and scales both up and down in size without losing definition.
 Prepare the image prior to uploading it and make sure it’s 512 x 512 pixels or larger so it will look the best in the widest range of uses.

-(2) The image filetype has to be either PNG, GIF or JPG.
+(2) The image filetype has to be either PNG, GIF, JPG or JPEG.
 Make sure the file name contains only letters and numbers – no special characters – and make sure all letters are in lowercase.

 (3) Also make sure the image file name has an extension (Example – image.jpg)